moosethegoose2213/hedgedown/README.md

 # hedgedown
-A basic macOS Downloading utility written in bash
+A basic macOS downloading utility written in bash

 To refresh catalogs, run with the `-refreshcatalogs` flag.